Skip to content

 Terminal window

-# List all receipts
+# List all receipts (uses the default ~/.agent-receipts/receipts.db)

-mcp-proxy list -receipt-db ~/.agent-receipts/receipts.db
+mcp-proxy list

 # Verify chain integrity